Air Quality Index, What’s In Wildfire Smoke, and the Use Of Respirators.

 AQI, What's in Wildfire Smoke, and the Use of Respirators

-With yet another round of wildfires currently making their way across Alberta, protection from the effects of smoke inhalation is a top of mind concern for many people at the moment.
-Outdoor air quality warnings across eastern Canada, the Northeastern, and Southern United States have achieved record levels, surpassing even those suffered by residents of California and the Pacific Northwest during their record setting fire seasons of the past few years.
+With yet another round of wildfires currently making their way across California, protection from the effects of smoke inhalation is a top of mind concern for many people at the moment.
+Outdoor air quality warnings across eastern the United States have achieved record levels, surpassing even those levels set by the record setting fire seasons of the past few years.
 These events are expected to occur with greater frequency, as a warming climate makes conditions for wildfires far more likely.
 As a result, scientists now think that wildfire smoke will be the leading cause of so-called "fine" airborne particulate contamination over Eastern North America by 2050, nearly doubling the ambient levels in our air today.

 In order to help you make sense of current circumstances, this quick article will provide a quick explanation of the Air Quality Index, what contaminants exist in fire smoke, and what cost-effective solutions are available to the average consumer to help keep themselves safe during such events.